pywbem/pywbem/docs/intro.rst

     - setuptools
     - wheel
     - pip
     - On newer versions of some operating systems(ex.
-Ubuntu 23.10, Debian 12) pywbem will only install in a virtual environment so venv, etc. must also be installed.
+Ubuntu 23.04, Debian 12)
+      pywbem can only be installed in a virtual environment so a virtual environment (ex. virtualenv), etc. must also be installed.
+See ref:`Install fails, Externally-managed-environment error` for more
+      information.

 * Install pywbem (and its prerequisite Python packages) into the active Python
   environment: